bradfrost/atomic-design/chapter-5.md

 {% include figure.html src="../images/content/pattern-lab-lineage.png" caption="Tools like Pattern Lab allow teams to see which smaller components make up any given component, as well as where each pattern gets used." %}

 ## Make it last

-[TODO]

-### Managing change
-Change is the only constant, as they say.
-A design system is not a  The *living* part of a living design system means that it needs to roll with the punches, adapt to feedback, be iterated upon, and evolve alongside the products it serves.

-**Creating a clear governance plan is essential to make sure your design system will continue to thrive as time goes by**.
-Without a clear governance strategy in place, the value your design system will deprecate much like a car that's just been driven off the lot.
-Instead, your design system should be like a fine wine that increases value over time.
+Making a design system is an incredibly and important endeavor.
+But without proper maintenance, the value of your design system will deprecate much like a car that's just been driven off the dealer's lot.
+Instead, your design system should be like a bottle of fine wine that increases value over time.

-What does a successful
-- Schedule regular reviews of the patterns.
-- Have a plan Deprecate patterns https://github.com/salesforce-ux/sass-deprecate

-Making a design system last means consistently .
-It needs to be visible and stay in the front of everyone's minds.

-### Communicating change
-You can create the best style guide in world, use the most appropriate technology, have an amazing team in place, and have excited users, but if you don't communicate updates and changes to the design system the entire effort will suffer.

-**It's essential to establish a comprehensive communication strategy** so that makers, users, and other stakeholders are well aware of  all the latest changes to and thinking around the design system.
-This is especially important in the early days of the initiative.
-Frequent communication helps keep the design system in the front of everyone's mind so it takes root and becomes an integral part of your organization's workflow.

-**As time goes on, frequent communication helps the system increase in value like that fine bottle of wine**.
-Communication can include:

-- Change logs ("Here's what's changed in the pattern library this month")
-- Roadmaps ("Here's what's coming up over the next few months")
-- requests for feedback ("We're considering deprecating our carousel pattern and would like to hear what you think."),
-- Surveys ("On a scale from 1-5, how useful is the pattern documentation?")
-- Success stories ("Team X launched this new feature using the design system; read more about how they did it.")
-- Resources ("Here's a great article about documenting ")

-**Design system changes, updates, and requests should be communicated wherever your team hangs out**.
-That may include Slack, BaseCamp, Github, wikis, Yammer, email lists, company blogs, intranets, and any other internal tools your team uses to communicate and collaborate.

-{% include figure.html src="../images/fpo.png" caption="(Material Design example)" %}
+{% include figure.html src="../images/fpo.png" caption="Used car and bottle of wine" %}

-- Publish updates

-- Notifications - Regular E-mail newsletters, blog updates, etc, whenever things change, Slack integrations,
-- email updates, blog posts, video casts,

-> Whenever someone makes a pull request, it sends a notification to our #Design slack channel, announcing to the team that there is a proposal change and feedback is required <cite><a href="https://medium.com/shyp-design/managing-style-guides-at-shyp-c217116c8126">Micah Sivitz, Shyp</a>

-- Monitor progress over time - Lonely Planet's Rizzo design system tracks performance metrics over time.

-[/TODO]

 So there you have it.
 In order to make a maintainable design system, you should:

 - **Make it official** by allocating real time, money, and resources to your design system.
+- **Make it adaptable** by counting on change and establishing a clear governance plan.
 - **Make it maintainable** by seeking the Holy Grail and making it easy to deploy and communicate changes to the design system.
 - **Make it cross-disciplinary** by making your pattern library become a watering hole the entire organization can gather around.
 - **Make it approachable** by making an attractive, easy-to-use pattern library with helpful documentation.